tousif13/Cyber_Security/CISCO_PS.md

       Router(config-if)# ip access-group 100 in

 * Save the configuration and we mitigated the security risk of unauthorized accessing of systems of one department to the system of other department.

+### Security Risk : Web Server Security Risks

+Department systems can access the web as the web server is functioning.

+There are certain security risks possible :

+* `Insecure Configuration` - Incorrectly configured web servers can expose sensitive information or grant unauthorized access to files or directories
+* `DDoS Attacks` - Web servers can be targeted with Distributed Denial of Service (DDoS) attacks, where multiple compromised devices flood the server with traffic, overwhelming its resources and making it inaccessible to legitimate users.
+* `SQL Injection` - If the web server interacts with a database and is not properly secured, attackers can manipulate the database through maliciously crafted SQL queries.
+* `Cross-Site Scripting (XSS)` - XSS attacks occur when malicious scripts are injected into web pages, allowing attackers to steal sensitive information or hijack user sessions.
+* `Server Misconfiguration` - Misconfigurations in the server software or operating system settings can expose unnecessary services or open unnecessary ports, providing potential entry points for attackers.
+* `Insecure File Uploads` - If the web server allows users to upload files without proper validation, attackers can upload malicious files that can lead to code execution or data leakage.

 ## Block - B